-By federal law, a person with a disability is any person who: 1) has a physical or mental impairment; 2) has a record of such impairment; or 3) is regarded as having such an impairment, which substantially limits one or more major life activities such as self-care, walking, seeing, hearing, speaking, breathing, or learning.
-A student requesting an accommodation in regard to a Title IX investigation/adjudication process must follow the appropriate process for requesting an accommodation through the Office of Disability Services (located in Jennison Hall).
-Additionally, the Office of Disability Services can provide students with a comprehensive list of off-campus resources.
-The Office of Disability Services will make a determination regarding the request and notify the Office of Institutional Equity.
+A student requesting an accommodation regarding an investigation/adjudication process through the OIE must follow the appropriate process for requesting an accommodation through the Office of Disability Services (located in Jennison Hall).
+The Office of Disability Services will make a determination regarding the request and notify the OIE.
 Reasonable accommodations depend upon the nature and degree of severity of the documented disability.
-While the Americans with Disabilities Act of 1990 requires that priority consideration be given to the specific methods requested by the student, it does not imply that a particular accommodation must be granted if it is deemed not reasonable and other suitable techniques are available.
+While priority consideration will be given to the specific methods requested by the student, it does not imply that a particular accommodation must be granted if it is deemed not reasonable and other suitable techniques are available.